Josantonius/extensions-for-grifus/readme.txt

 * Now in the management of extensions `Vue.js` will be used instead of `JQuery`.

 * Extension management will now be handled from the `Eliasis\Complements` library.

+= 1.0.4 =
+* Updating the plugin will now keep the current modules and statuses.

+* Gulp was added to the project for task automation.